 Sometimes, however, Vincent needs a creative break from his trading activities.
 This is why he particularly likes the Catan Dice Game.

-Magistrate William is a scholar and author of the famous treatise “The World as a Buildup Strategy Game.”
+Magistrate William is a scholar and author of the famous trea- tise “The World as a Strategy Game.”
 He spares no effort for his university and his studies – occasionally, he may stand up to the waist in the mud to dig for treasures somewhere on Catan.

-He likes to lecture his game partners, and he analyzes their behavior based on scientific laws.
-If William takes something from a game partner, he is only complying with the laws of nature; however, if a game partner takes something from him, it seems to be completely against nature.
-William is not an easy opponent in the PC game “Catan – Cities & Knights” – he has no preference for a certain strategy but adjusts it completely to his resource income.
+He likes to lecture his opponents, and he analyzes their be- havior based on scientific laws.
+If William takes something from an opponent, he is only complying with the laws of na- ture; however, if an opponent takes something from him, it seems to be completely against nature.